Hazrat Mirza Ghulam Ahmad

 be known through the prophets.
 For example, he writes:

-impossible that oneness of God (tauheed) can be known except
+It is impossible that oneness of God (tauheed) can

-the world, He sends a prophet, who is a manifestation of His powers,
+Himself to the world, He sends a prophet, who is a manifestation

-manifestation of the oneness of God is only the prophet, through
+and the perfect manifestation of the oneness of God is only the

-whom the hidden face of God is seen and it is discovered that
+prophet, through whom the hidden face of God is seen and it is

 Having stated this fact repeatedly about prophets, he writes referring